NRC: A Matter of HUMANITY, EQUALITY and SECLUSION

-The NRC (National Register of citizens of India) helps the Indian government to maintain a record of the real citizens of India which can further help the government in future implementation of people centric plans in long run.
-But the implementation of the NRC act has left a negative impact in the civil society forcing the people into a traumatic situation of mental agony .it has been reported that several people have hanged themselves to death when their existence in their home land became a question mark.
+The NRC (National Register of citizens of India) helps the Indian government to maintain a record of the real citizens of India which can further help the government in the future implementation of people-centric plans in long run.
+But the implementation of the NRC act has left a negative impact on civil society forcing the people into a traumatic situation of mental agony .it has been reported that several people have hanged themselves to death when their existence in their homeland became a question mark.
 Lakhs of people are left with no choice of residing in their homeland with the implementation of the national register of citizens.
 The government has not taken into consideration the identity issue of the citizens.
-The seclusion of the lakhs of people declaring them as non citizens is actual question of humanity.
+The seclusion of the lakhs of people declaring them as noncitizens is an actual question of humanity.
 The government suggests that the secluded people may resort to the legal aid of approaching the foreign tribunals.
-Till what extent is it practically possible to hear the cases of nearly nineteen lakhs of people is still an issue of doubt.
+To what extent is it practically possible to hear the cases of nearly nineteen lakhs of people is still an issue of doubt.
 By the time the courts decide on the decisions, there is no certainty that the people will be able to regain their land and enjoy the rights of a civilian.
-The NRC gives citizenship to Hindus, Sikhs, Parsis, Christians and Jains from Bangladesh Pakistan and Afghanistan.
-But it openly discriminates the other religious communities like the some minority community of Muslims and the Jews.
-This is violation of right to equality and the right against discrimination based on religion.
+The NRC gives citizenship to Hindus, Sikhs, Parsis, Christians, and Jains from Bangladesh Pakistan, and Afghanistan.
+But it openly discriminates the other religious communities like some minority communities of Muslims and the Jews.
+This is a violation of the right to equality and the right against discrimination based on religion.
 There is more emphasis given to the aspect of violation of the fundamental rights of the citizens and how this discrimination can leave a detrimental impact in India.
-The author tries to give a detailed analysis to the existing scenario faced by the Indian citizens.
-The author also tires to give the possible suggestions to deal with the problem before the scene can become more traumatic and worse.
+The author tries to give a detailed analysis of the existing scenario faced by the Indian citizens.
+The author also tries to give possible suggestions to deal with the problem before the scene can become more traumatic and worse.

 The impact of NRC on the civil society

-The first and the foremost suggestion will be to provide adequate information to the people and create large scale awareness among the people in order to prevent the traumatic condition.
-This can prevent the suicidal deaths.
-Instead of making the situation worse, the government needs to appoint a fast track committee that would study and give the detailed report without any bias but at the same time taking into consideration the humanitarian values.
-The report should highlight the difficulties faced by the people After all, the matter of the civilians need to the matter of utmost importance, care and protection as far as the nation is concerned.
-The next suggestion will be to provide the free legal aid to the people considering them as the minority.
+The first and foremost suggestion will be to provide adequate information to the people and create large-scale awareness among the people in order to prevent the traumatic condition.
+This can prevent suicidal deaths.
+Instead of making the situation worse, the government needs to appoint a fast-track committee that would study and give detailed reports without any bias but at the same time take into consideration the humanitarian values.
+The report should highlight the difficulties faced by the people After all, the matter of the civilians needs the matter of utmost importance, care and protection as far as the nation is concerned.
+The next suggestion will be to provide free legal aid to the people considering them as the minority.
 Another suggestion is to organize a meeting with the heads of the various neighboring countries in order to know their stand and their suggestion.
-Every family who leaves India on the grounds of denying the citizenship needs to be provided with special benefits to the immigrants.
+Every family who leaves India on the grounds of denying citizenship needs to be provided with special benefits to the immigrants.
 The close relatives of the immigrants along with them when forced to leave the country, can disrupt the peace and security of the nation.
-The attempt of India to recover from these changes will be quite challenging and it consumes lot of time and effort.
+The attempt of India to recover from these changes will be quite challenging and it consumes a lot of time and effort.